mariaBoutoudi/parking/README.md

 - **Batch Operations:** Using batch operations to generate dummy nodes.
 - **Custom Routes:** Defined for all custom pages and forms, ensuring clean URLs and proper routing.
 - **Custom Twig Templates:** Utilized for theming custom forms and pages.
+- **Custom Drush commands:** Populated drush command to generate dummy entities.

 ## Installation

 1. Download the module and place it in your Drupal installation's `modules/custom` directory.
-2. Enable the module through the Drupal administration interface (`/admin/modules`).
+2. Enable the module through the Drupal administration interface (`/admin/modules`) or using drush command (drush en parking).
 3. Ensure the 'Parking' content type is created and configured with the following fields:
     - `field_car_plate` (Text)
     - `field_datetime_in` (Timestamp)